‘General Hospital’ Spoilers: Will Morgan Corinthos Return With A New Face?

-General Hospital spoilers are here and it looks like the newest investigation is whether or not Morgan Corinthos is returning to Port Charles.
+General Hospital spoilers are here, and it looks like the newest investigation is whether or not Morgan Corinthos is returning to Port Charles.
 As General Hospital viewers will know, this is not the first time the Inquisitr has examined the possibility of the character’s return.

 A few weeks ago, former General Hospital star, Bryan Craig, who played Sonny’s son on the soap for three years, posted a cryptic tweet that led some General Hospital viewers to believe that it would only be a matter of time before the character returned to Port Charles.
 However, it would be unusual for Craig to return shortly after announcing his departure from the show.